OpenPrinting/openprinting.github.io/_posts/2022-05-10-OpenPrinting News - May 2022.md

 Thanks, Heather Ellsworth, for participating in the organization of the event and making me aware of it!

+Thanks, Ken VanDine for the original idea of the Ubuntu Summit announcement lightning talk.

 Thanks, Britt Yazel for MC-ing (Master of the Ceremony) the sessions in the Auditorium!

 Thanks, Heather Ellsworth, Monica Ayhens-Madon, Britt Yazel, Aniss, Kristi Progri, Dani, Caroline Henriksen for the great collaboration on the organization of the Ubuntu release parties.